djm87/MAUD-TBP/README.md

 5. A general MAUD wrapper for batch analysis

 ## Compatibility
 Scripts are written to work in Matlab and Octave.
 These coding environments are available on all major operating systems.
+There are some system specific commands that I have not configured for Mac OS, mainly because I don't own a Mac.
+If you are a Mac user, PM me and we can work together to add the functionality.

 ## Installation
 Clone repo to directory of choice.
 Add the entire git repo path to the Matlab and Octave startup so that functions will be available independent of working directory.
 To add to the path permanently, call the script InstallRepo2Path.m in the root directory of the repo.